 With the project, we want to help 200 women between the ages of 18 and 35, who have suffered the violence of armed conflict, who have enormous difficulties in accessing education, income generation, land ownership and decision-making.

 Our goal is for these women to increase their income by 20%.
-To this end, we aim to increase their productivity, improving their capabilities, and the quality of their products.
+To this end, we aim to increase their productivity, improving their capabilities and the quality of their products.

-In addition, we work to strengthen Enredarte’s management, we help them create new sales channels and link with markets where they can sell their products at a higher price.
+In addition, we work to strengthen Enredarte’s management, we help them create new sales channels and link them with markets where they can sell their products at a higher price.

-Today, after one and a half years of work, we have managed to integrate 141 artisans in Enredarte, who have increased their income by 7% with the sale of handicrafts.
+By now, we have managed to integrate 141 artisans in Enredarte, who have increased their income by 7% with the sale of handicrafts.
 The network has managed to charge €17,900 (53% of the target) and has reached 4 commercial agreements.
 In addition, 4 product lines have been standardized, with their respective technical data sheets and 115 women have obtained certification that gives them access to new markets.